How to Cook Pinto Beans—3 Easy Ways

 If you find yourself with a bag of dried pinto beans lingering in your pantry and are unsure of how to cook them, you're in luck.
 These legumes are fairly easy to prepare; all you need is a little time and patience, and you'll be rewarded with the ability to make some delicious dishes, ranging from refried beans to meaty chili.

 How to Cook Pinto Beans on the Stovetop

-This method for cooking pinto beans requires no special equipment, simply a stockpot with a lid and a stovetop.
-However, it's also the most time consuming route, with soaking required to create a consistent texture in the beans.
+This method for cooking pinto beans, for a recipe or to serve on their own, requires no special equipment, simply a stockpot with a lid and a stovetop.
+However, it's also the most time-consuming route, with soaking required to create a consistent texture in the beans.

 - Clean and Soak: Place 1 pound of dry pinto beans in a bowl, and pick out any rocks or beans that are broken.
 Cover with water at least two inches above the beans.
 Let them soak for at least 8 hours or overnight.
 They should double in size.
 Add more water if the beans begin to stick above the water line.

 - Drain and Boil: Drain the beans and put them into a large lidded pot with 10 cups of water.
 At this point, you can also add any spices, except salt, or aromatics you'd like.
 Bring the pot to a boil, reduce heat to a low simmer, cover, and cook for 2 hours.

 - Cook Until Tender and Seasoned: After 2 hours, check the pinto beans.
 Their texture should be creamy and tender.
 If they're still not done, let them continue to simmer for another 15 to 30 minutes, or until they've reached your desired texture.
 Salt to taste before serving.

 Quick Soak Method